 In the first Sport Truck heat race David Ashley, Ford, shared the front row with the Chevrolet of Danny Thompson.
 Team Toyota made up the second row with second fastest qualifier, Roger Mears and Rob MacCachren making up the third row.

-On the start Ashley was out powered by Thompson.
+At the start, Ashley was outpowered by Thompson.
 Walker Evans came up to challenge and took the outside line through the peristyle.
 As the pack exited Thompson and Evans were neck and neck going into the back rough section.
 Thompson managed to grit his teeth harder and pulled out front.
 Robby Gordon also endured the rough section to settle into third.
 Walker Evans was able to close in on Thompson going into the third lap but had Rob Gordon knocking on his back door.
 Thompson again took the inside line but when they came into the rough again there was Robby Gordon.
 By the time the stutter bumps ended it was Gordon crossing ahead of Thompson.
-On the following lap they met again at the intersection but nothing came of it as Gordon was hooked up and headed for a victory.
+On the following lap, they met again at the intersection but nothing came of it as Gordon was hooked up and headed for a victory.

 The second 4-Wheel ATV heat consisted of 19 riders.
 Marty Hart, current points leader, showed everyone the fast way around the track.
 Hart had to contend with Gary Denton most of the race but had put some distance between the two at the end.
 Third place went to Don Turk and Mark Ehrhardt won fourth with Sean Stubbs fifth.